 Regardless of their position at the company, someone has been at your office longer than you have.
 If you are the official “dinosaur” of the office, there is someone older than you amongst your extended colleagues at other firms or companies.

 The older guy at your office?
-He’s also against cold pancakes and has maintained his job for 25 plus years because he is leveling up at being smart, being needed and being necessary.
+He’s also against cold pancakes and has maintained his job for 25 plus years because he is leveling up at being smart, being needed, and being necessary.
 Even if that guy is the janitor and you are the CEO, this guy has so much to teach you because he’s been on this planet longer than you have.
 He knows the company.
 He knows how the company treats people.
-He knows what is fundamentally broken here.
+He knows what is essentially broken here.
 YOU.
 NEED.
 THIS.
 GUY.

 Every young gun needs a mentor.
 Even guys like me and you.
 Even if you are a young gun in your 40s and 50s.
-Someone is always older, and someone is always wiser about your industry.
+Someone is always older and someone is always wiser about your industry.
 LEARN.

 Don’t be that guy.
 Don’t’ be that jerk.
 Don’t be a cautionary tale.

 Take time to appreciate every person that crosses your path.
-Even those that don’t seem like a gift at the time will have a particular purpose in catapulting you to the top of where you need to be.
+Even those that don’t seem like a gift at the time will have a special purpose in catapulting you to the top of where you need to be.